Faculty Resources - Annual Report 2001-2002

 Measures of Success

-- Implementation of a "banking" hours system that will track and compensate Learning Communities faculty who create community through participating in one another's classes.
+- Implementation of a reward system for Learning Communities faculty who create community through participating in one another's classes.
+This is important to maintain energy in long-time learning communities.